George Washington University, American Studies

 |Location:||District of Columbia, United States|

-Basic Qualifications: Applicants at the associate professor rank must hold a Ph.D. in American Studies or a related discipline and exhibit a strong record of scholarly publications and teaching.
-Applicants at the assistant professor rank must hold a Ph.D. in American Studies or a related field by August 1, 2013, and have teaching experience and research potential/experience, as demonstrated by works in progress or scholarly publications.
-ABD applicants will be considered but must complete all requirements for the Ph.D. by August 1, 2013.
+Basic Qualifications: Applicants must hold a Ph.D. in American Studies or a related field by date of appointment, and have teaching experience and research potential/experience, as demonstrated by works in progress or scholarly publications.

 |Primary Category:||American History / Studies